t49tran/react-google-recaptcha-v3/README.md

 It also provides an optional prop `language` to support different languages that is supported by Google Recaptcha. https://developers.google.com/recaptcha/docs/language

-If `google.com` is not accessible for you, you can tell the provider to load the script from `recaptcha.net` using `useRecaptchaNet` prop. https://developers.google.com/recaptcha/docs/faq#can-i-use-recaptcha-globally
+The provider also provide the prop `useRecaptchaNet` to load script from `recaptcha.net`: https://developers.google.com/recaptcha/docs/faq#can-i-use-recaptcha-globally

 ```javascript